 The recipe relies on firm, but not green, bananas.
-Use fruit where the skin is fully yellow but the brown mottled spots haven't yet appeared.
+Use fruit where the skin is fully yellow with no appearance of brown mottled spots.
 Fully ripe, soft bananas could be used, but they won't hold up as well in this recipe.
-Green bananas don't have the same flavors developed yet (although the sugar would make up for what they lack in sweetness) but if you prefer slightly green bananas, you might give them a try in this recipe.
+Green bananas don't have the same flavors developed yet (although the sugar would make up for what they lack in sweetness), but if you prefer slightly green bananas, you might give them a try in this recipe.

 Baked bananas go especially well as a dessert for meals centered on the Caribbean, Asian, Thai, Filipino, Mexican, Central American, or South American cuisine.
 But they are so delicious that you can serve them after almost any meal.

 - 1 tablespoon plus 2 teaspoons melted butter